google-github-actions/run-gemini-cli/docs/observability.md

 -   `<OWNER/REPO>`: Your GitHub repository in the format `owner/repo`.
 -   `<PROJECT_ID>`: Your Google Cloud `project_id`.

 After the `setup_workload_identity.sh` script finishes running, it will output a link to where you can edit your repository variables.
 Click on that link and then add the variables output from the script into your GitHub "Repository variables".
-Finally, add your it will output the values for the inputs listed above.

 Additionally, to complete the setup add your `GEMINI_API_KEY` as a secret - this is discussed in more detail in the `run-gemini-cli` [README](https://github.com/google-github-actions/run-gemini-cli?tab=readme-ov-file#getting-started).